stephenharris/Event-Organiser/readme.md

 1. Upload `event-organiser` folder (and all it's contents!) to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Check the settings sub-page of the Events menu
+1. Check Settings > Event Organiser

 ## Frequently Asked Questions ##